-We are developing data collection and documentation tools and methods that can support the replication of our three pillar model in other communities like Memphis, Tennessee and Santa Fe, New Mexico.
+We have developed replicable tools for data collection, documentation and assessment methods that support the application of our three pillar model in other communities like Memphis, Tennessee and Santa Fe, New Mexico.

 “Future Focused Education has a unique model of engaging the most important stakeholders in developing schools where students thrive.
 Future Focused Education engages students and families, community members, and employers in school design from the ground up, and strives to harvest local wisdom to develop solutions that work best for [their communities]."

 Director of Professional Development at Eagle Rock School & Professional Development Center

 Our Approach: The Three Pillars

 All of Future Focused Education’s work is built upon our three-pillar model.
 The model advances 1) learning by doing, 2) community engagement and 3) student support as tools that guide student success.
 While each community will take a unique approach to the application of this model, the three pillars support deeper learning and positive youth development within the context of each student’s unique education and each school’s unique community.